Sofía García

-Sofía García Gaviria (born 18 October 2000) is a Colombian footballer who plays as a defender for Spanish Primera División club Sporting de Huelva and the Colombia women's national team.
+Sofía García Gaviria (born 18 October 2000) is a Colombian footballer who plays as a defender for Liga MX Femenil club Santos Laguna and the Colombia women's national team.

 Early life

 García was born in Medellín.
 She started playing football at 7 and in a women's club at 10 in Independiente Medellín.

 Club career

 García played for Formas Íntimas in Colombia.
 On 14 January 2021, she signed for Spanish club Sporting de Huelva to compete in Primera División.

 International career

 García represented Colombia at the 2020 South American Under-20 Women's Football Championship.
 She made her senior debut for Colombia on 9 November 2019.